vic-ma/howtodismantle.github.io/_posts/2024-11-02-Pimp-my-GETT-How-to-integrate-the-GETT-Blackline-Smart-Panel-PC-with-Peakboard.md

 The simple button press is not the only nice feature that the GETT BlackLine offers.
 The button experience gets even better when we use the button's underlying LED lighting.

-For Peakboard to be able to use the button lights, we need the GETT extension.
+For Peakboard to be able to use the button lights, we need the "Gett HMI Keys" extension.
 It can be installed like any other extension, in the extension section of the data sources.

 ![image](/assets/2024-11-02/040.png)

-To use this we need exactly one instance of the datasource available in the project, so we just add it, refresh the data and that's it.
+To control the lights, we need exactly one instance of the data source available in the project.
+So we just add the data source, refresh the data, and that's it.
 No need to provide any additional properties.

-In fact it can be seen as a fake datasource without proper data.
-The only reason we need this, is that the built-in-functions are now available to be used in the Building Blocks.
+In fact, you can see this as a fake data source without any proper data.
+The only reason we need it is to give us access to the built-in functions, in Building Blocks.

 ![image](/assets/2024-11-02/050.png)